-Prerequisites: Psychology 101; completion of the General Education requirement in Foundations of Learning II.B., Social and Behavioral Sciences required.
+Prerequisites: Psychology 101; completion of the General Education requirement in Foundations of Learning II.B., Social and Behavioral Sciences.

-The major problems and findings concerning group behavior and group membership, the socialization of the individual, and processes of social interaction.
+Major problems and findings concerning group behavior and group membership, the socialization of the individual, and processes of social interaction.

 PSY 350.
 Abnormal Psychology (3)